Spain • UNESCO World Heritage Site

 Criterion (iii): Testimony to cultural tradition

-The Alhambra and Generalife bear exceptional testimony to Muslim Spain during the Nasrid dynasty from 13th to 15th centuries.
-The palaces preserve remarkable evidence of sophisticated Islamic culture, artistic excellence, and scientific knowledge during this final Muslim kingdom in Western Europe before Christian reconquest.
+The Alhambra and Generalife bear testimony to Muslim Spain during the Nasrid dynasty from 13th to 15th centuries.
+The palaces preserve evidence of Islamic culture, artistic excellence, and scientific knowledge during this final Muslim kingdom in Western Europe before Christian reconquest.

 IV